mcconn1201/tableau-server-windows-1node/README.md

 `Tags: Tableau, Tableau Server, Windows Server, Analytics, Self-Service, Data Visualization, Windows`

-## Solution overview and deployed resources
+## Tableau Server and deployed resources overview

 Tableau Server on Azure is browser and mobile-based visual analytics anyone can use.
 Publish interactive dashboards with Tableau Desktop and share them throughout your organization.
 Embedded or as a stand-alone application, you can empower your business to find answers in minutes, not months.
 By deploying Tableau Server on Azure with this quickstart you can take full advantage of the power and flexibility of Azure Cloud infrastructure.